ethosdev/ethosdev.github.io/_posts/2016-06-23-ethereum-gas-fuel-and-fees.md

 Let’s discuss the fuel needs at the start of a transaction.
 Abstractly, before allowing use of its computation and storage, the World Computer needs to know if the originator can pay for it.
 Concretely, before processing a transaction, a miner needs to know if it will get paid.
 A transaction must offer the maximum amount of fuel it is willing to consume.
 For this article’s purposes, this offer will be called  **startGas**. startGas is an essential part of a transaction.
 Unfortunately, different documentation has used different words to describe this critical component:

--   startGas is the term in the  [Ethereum White Paper](https://github.com/ethereum/wiki/wiki/White-Paper)
+-   startGas is the term in the  [Ethereum White Paper](https://ethereum.org/669c9e2e2027310b6b3cdce6e1c52962/Ethereum_Whitepaper_-_Buterin_2014.pdf)
--   gasLimit is the term in the  [Ethereum Yellow Paper](https://github.com/ethereum/yellowpaper),
+-   gasLimit is the term in the  [Ethereum Yellow Paper](https://github.com/ethereum/yellowpaper)
--   software, such as  [Geth](https://github.com/ethereum/go-ethereum/releases)  and  [web3.js](https://github.com/ethereum/web3.js/releases), simply uses the term “gas”.
+-   software, such as go-ethereum and web3.js, simply uses the term “gas”

-startGas keeps things simple (away from say a pay as gas is consumed approach) because it is impossible for a miner, in the general case, to know how much computation is required without running the actual computation (related to the  [Halting problem](https://en.wikipedia.org/wiki/Halting_problem)).
+startGas keeps things simple (away from say a pay as gas is consumed approach) because it is impossible for a miner, in the general case, to know how much computation is required without running the actual computation (related to the Halting problem).
 As a user of an Ethereum application, it may seem complicated to have to provide startGas, but developers have some tools for estimating startGas and hiding the details from the user.

 # **Out of Gas exception**